devlooped/dotnet-openai/src/dotnet-openai/Docs/vector-search.md

         --json                          Output as JSON.
 Implied when using --jq --monochrome                    Disable colors when rendering JSON to
                                         the console
-    -a, --attribute                     Vector file attributes to filter  as
-                                        KEY=VALUE
     -r, --rewrite            True       Automatically rewrite your queries for
                                         optimal performance
     -s, --score <SCORE>      0.5        The minimum score to include in results